Where and how to buy and sell Bitcoin Satoshi's Vision (BSV)

 This might allow for some additional features in the future, and in the event of BSV becoming much more widely used than BTC and BCH today, it might allow for higher transaction throughput.

 Currently, however, the larger block size has no functional impact on how the coin can be used.

-The second key feature of BSV is its claim to spiritual purity.
-It claims to be led by the real Satoshi Nakamoto, and that BTC and BCH have lost their way and are no longer worthy of bearing the "bitcoin" name.
+The third key feature of BSV is its claim to be the one true bitcoin.
+It claims to be led by Craig Wright, whose supporters believe him to be Satoshi Nakamoto.
+One of the central tenets of BSV is that that BTC and BCH have lost their way and become technologically mangled over time.

 As one of the key BSV supporters, CoinGeek's Calvin Ayre, explained: